 In order to sign up for these test you will need the McKinney High School institution code: 444630

 There are a number of resources available to help students finance or pay for college.
 These resources come in a variety of forms such as grants, scholarships, and waivers.
 For more information on the different types of financial assistance select visit our Explaining Financial Aide page.

 Another excellent resource for financial aide information and getting prepared to attend college is the McKinney Education Foundation (MEF).
 MEF has a representative on campus, Brandi Ribble, who helps counsel students on applying for grants, scholarships, and loans.
 You can set up an appointment with Ms. Ribble by emailing her at [email protected] or by visiting her in her office.
 You can learn more about MEF by visiting the MEF website.

 Career planning can be an overwhelming task.
-Help is available online and at our MHS career center, located in F119.
+Help is available online and at our MHS College Office in F102.
 Download this list of great career websites.
 If you have taken the PSAT, you can also use My College Quickstart.

 Dual credit classes allow student an opportunity to participate in a Collin College course while still enrolled in high school.
 Please visit with your counselor and consult the APG for additional information.